Trailhead Information for Home Mentors

 - A sympathetic listener as a student shares the hopes, plans, and challenges of young adulthood.

 Studies of religious belief among young people have shown that intergenerational relationships are vital for encouraging faith commitment in college and beyond.
 The home mentor's basic role is to build and sustain relationship, to be a point of connection with "adult" Christian life.
 In practice, we recommend:

-- Meeting with your student at least five times in the year following the Trailhead residency.
+- Meeting with your student at least five times in the year following their summer experience at Westmont.